getmaxun/maxun_docs/docs/quickstart.md

 ### Maxun Cloud

 - Sign up at https://app.maxun.dev/register
+- Choose your robot type:
-- Show the Maxun Recorder what you want to extract.
-A "robot" will watch and learn your actions.
+   - Extract – show the Recorder what you want to capture.
+A robot will watch and learn your actions.
+   - Scrape – provide the URL and let Maxun generate clean HTML and LLM-ready Markdown
 - Name your robot and set it to run regularly, like daily.

-- That's it!
-New users typically set up their first robot in about 2 minutes.
+That’s it!
+Most users create their first robot in about two minutes.